jedgell/csv-to-sqlite/docs/INSTRUCTIONS.md

 the import of CSV files into an in-memory SQLite DB and returning that database as a PDO object for querying.
 This is an outgrowth of that original script.

+## System setup
+Make sure that you have a large amount of RAM dedicated to PHP if you have very large CSV files.
+I'm aware of the file_get_contents() versus the readline approach to opening files.
+The file_get_contents function was faster for prototyping and there are plans to [correct the issue][issue6].
+For instructions on increasing PHP's allocated memory, [see this post][domem]

 ## Basics

 See a working example in [simple.php][example1]